samima55/LEGO_SET_ANALYSIS/README.md

 ## Instructions for Use
 # 1. Dataset Loading:

-Ensure that you have the dataset file (your_dataset.csv) available.
+Ensure that you have the dataset file (Lego_set_data.csv) available.
 Modify the file name in the queries to match the actual file name.
 Executing Queries: